stassa/thelma/README.md

    true ;
    ```

-   The learned hypothesis is printed to the Swi-Prolgo console by
+   The learned hypothesis is printed to the Swi-Prolog console by
    `print_clauses/1`.

    In the learned hypothesis the predicate `S_1/2` is _invented_.
 Although it is